intel/intel-xpu-backend-for-triton/docs/VTune Profiling.md

 ![Where Setup](imgs/Profiling/vtune_where.png)

+You could use the `where` tab to deploy the VTune Profiler to a remote server.
 Enter the server ip address and username / password.
 Then by clicking the `Deploy Agent`, it will automatically deploy the agent.
 After the agent is setup, now the second column of `what` is available.

 ### What Setup